 How Much Does Private Mortgage Insurance (PMI) Cost?

 The cost of PMI varies based on various factors, like the amount and term of a mortgage.
 But it could be in the neighborhood of 0.5% up to 1.5% of the mortgage amount per year.
 For example, if you have a $150,000 mortgage, your PMI premium could cost about $65 per month.

 You can check your annual mortgage escrow account statement or contact your lender to find out how much you’re paying for PMI.

 5 Ways to Get Rid of Private Mortgage Insurance (PMI)

 There are 5 ways to avoid or to get rid of PMI:

-- Midpoint termination: PMI must be cancelled when your mortgage reaches the midpoint of the term.
+- Midpoint Termination: PMI must be canceled when your mortgage reaches the midpoint of the term.
 For instance, for a 30-year loan with 360 monthly payments, the midpoint is after you make the 180th payment.
 This cancellation only applies if your mortgage payments are current.

 You Have Rights Under the Homeowners Protection Act

 As a homeowner, Joe is covered by the PMI provisions in the federal Homeowners Protection Act of 1998.
 If he does pay the loan down to 75% and his lender doesn’t follow the rules for canceling his PMI, Joe can file a complaint with the Federal Trade Commission (FTC) at ftc.gov.